The Battle of Matewan

 In recent years, Mingo County has faced economic challenges due to the decline of the coal industry.
 Efforts are being made to diversify the local economy, particularly in the areas of tourism and outdoor recreation.
 Despite the hardships, Mingo County remains a resilient community with a deep-rooted history and a strong sense of pride in its Appalachian heritage.

-This timeline provides a concise overview of the key events in the history of Mingo County, West Virginia.
+This timeline provides a condensed summary of the historical journey of Mingo County, West Virginia.

 • 1777 - Mingo County is organized as part of Virginia